UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 ## Process - Reflection

-Our team did a combination of virtual and physical meet for this sprint and continued building the core features of our dorm store web app.
-While we encountered some technical challenges, mainly around integration and cart state management, we made solid progress on authentication, layout, and cart features.
-We also improved our collaboration flow compared to the previous sprint.
+Our team continued to use a mix of virtual and in-person meetings during this sprint as we focused on building the core features of our dorm store web app.
+While we faced some technical challenges—particularly around integration and cart state management—we made strong progress on authentication, layout, and cart functionality.

+Compared to the previous sprint, our collaboration improved significantly.
+Although the absence of one group member initially posed a challenge, the rest of the team quickly aligned, redistributed the missing tasks efficiently, and ultimately delivered great results.

 #### Decisions that turned out well

 1. **Component-based front-end development**
-Focusing on building and testing reusable UI components (e.g., `TopBar`, `NavBar`, `Footer`) allowed us to work more efficiently and maintain a consistent design system.
-This decision reduced rework and improved front-end scalability.
+In Sprint 2, we decided to complete both the backend and frontend functionalities, ensuring that all features, including buttons across the website work properly.
+This full integration approach allowed us to deliver a more complete and interactive user experience while maintaining a consistent and scalable front-end structure.

 2. **Combining virtual and in-person meetings**
-Mixing remote and in-person meetings gave us flexibility while maintaining productivity.
-In-person work sessions were especially effective for debugging and integration, while virtual stand-ups helped with regular coordination.
+We continued to hold a mix of virtual and in-person meetings.
+This hybrid approach gave us flexibility while maintaining strong productivity.
+In-person sessions were particularly effective for debugging and integration, while virtual stand-ups ensured consistent coordination.

+3.  **Prioritize early integration to reduce merge conflicts**
+We successfully completed all tasks except those assigned to the missing group member.
+We merged all remaining work, committed the final functionalities to GitHub, and delivered a complete demo presentation.